-IDE 490 Final Project Design (2-14-9).

-Individual design resolution based upon the research findings initiated in Final Project Research (IDE 400).
+IDE 491 Final Project Design (12-0-6).
+Individual design resolution based upon the research findings initiated in Final Project Research (IDE 490).
 The final project is developed under the guidance and advice of a faculty member and is presented and defended in a formal public jury.
-Prerequisite: IDE 401, 405.

-IDE 494 Special Topics in Interior Design. (from 2 to 4 creodits).
-Prerequisite: IDE 302.
+Prerequisite: IDE 401 with a minimum of C+, IDE 490.
+IDE 494 Special Topics in Interior Design. (from two to four credits).
+Prerequisite: IDE 302